NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 Basque is a language isolate though, it isn't even Indo-European.

+----- __729.9__ -----2022-08-23 19:07:25+08:00:

+I'm glad you can universalise your experience based on a country where Mandarin is the dominant Sinitic language, but *I am part of the annoyed minority here* as someone whose language is frequently ignored and increasingly endangered, even if markedly less so than a number of other languages, Sinitic or otherwise.

 ### 730: [[Formula 1] Off the Grid: F1's new owners shake things up by ditching Grid Girls, people are mad.](https://old.reddit.com/r/HobbyDrama/comments/wv5ra7/formula_1_off_the_grid_f1s_new_owners_shake/), submitted on 2022-08-23 05:28:40+08:00.

 ----- __730.1__ -----2022-08-23 10:32:54+08:00: